Ulrika Jonsson says Phillip Schofield and Holly Willoughby’s ‘feud’ is ‘war of egos’

 In a rare statement, Schofield acknowledged that “the last few weeks haven’t been easy”, but said that he and Willoughby were still “the best of friends”.

-Still, that hasn’t stopped many This Morning viewers from spotting a number of awkward moments between the pair while hosting the ITV show this week.

-Writing in The Sun, former Gladiators host Jonsson spoke about the rumoured tensions between “the king and queen of daytime TV”.
+Writing in The Sun before ITV’s announcement was made, former Gladiators host Jonsson spoke about the rumoured tensions between “the king and queen of daytime TV”.

 “Daytime TV is a lively, narcissistic melting pot of ego, vanity, hierarchy and domination, not to mention the bevy of managers and agents standing backstage ready to compete for their clients’ best outcomes,” Jonsson wrote.